MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

   accept .*

-This above file will connect to the dd.weather.gc.ca broker, connecting as anonymous with password anonymous (defaults) to obtain announcements about files in the http://dd.weather.gc.ca/model_gem_global/25km/grib2 directory.
+This above file will connect to the dd.weather.gc.ca broker, connecting as anonymous with password anonymous (defaults) to obtain notification messages about files in the http://dd.weather.gc.ca/model_gem_global/25km/grib2 directory.
 All files which arrive in that directory or below it will be downloaded into the current directory (or just printed to standard output if -n option